rocky-linux/wiki.rockylinux.org/docs/index.md

 ## About

-Rocky Linux is a community enterprise Operating System designed to be 100% bug-for-bug compatible with Enterprise Linux.
+Rocky Linux is a community enterprise Operating System designed to be 1:1 compatible with Enterprise Linux.

 ## Quick Links